timppeters/Recipeze/README.md

   4.2. '+' in configuration file area
   4.3.
 Local file - choose the checkstyle.xml file in frontend/app/checkstyle/
 5. 👍 Now you can use the checkstyle tab at the bottom of the IDE to run checks
+6. You have to install the Android 8.1 JDK before you can build the project
+  6.1.
+In Android Studio, go to File > Settings > Search for sdk
+  6.2.
+Click on the pane somewhere, check the box next to Android 8.1, and click done